masala-DosAi/grade/README.md

-calculator I was making and it was good
+I was making calculator and it was good but now i m learning flask and postgresSQL(sed lyf) :(